-Tax exile is a growing phenomenon, both in terms of the profiles affected and the destinations, and at the center of these departures is a costly, complex and unstable French tax system.
+Tax exile is a booming phenomenon, both in terms of the profiles affected and the destinations, and at the heart of these departures is a costly, complex and unstable French tax system.

 Dear French people living abroad,

-You're often singled out by some in the media and political circles.
-And yet, anyone who knows anything about the subject knows that "tax exiles" - French people who leave France to settle permanently outside the country - do so for a whole range of reasons.
-Among the main factors, many cite the complexity of the French tax system as a trigger.
+You are often singled out by some in the media and the political arena.
+However, anyone with a little knowledge of the subject knows that "tax exiles" - French people who leave France to settle permanently outside the country - do so for a whole range of reasons.
+Among the main factors, many cite the unwieldiness and complexity of the French tax system.

 And, as you well know, contrary to some people's shortcuts, tax exile has nothing to do with tax optimization or tax evasion: it's all about living abroad, usually with your whole family.
 So there's no point in criticizing French people who leave, and it certainly won't convince you to return!